AntonKorinchuk/Teams-management/README.md

-# Teams Management Django Project
+# Teams Management API

-This is a Django project for managing teams and team members.
+This is a project for managing teams and team members.
 The project includes APIs for performing CRUD operations on teams and users.

 ## Installation
 Follow these steps to set up the project locally: